What’s new in Slack: Channel manager role, increased accessibility and more

 Direct messages (DM) are great for one-off conversations that don’t bog down an entire channel or for a quick back-and-forth to get something done.
 Now we’re making it even more seamless to expand the conversation.

-Let’s say that you’re working with someone on a project in a direct message; the scope isn’t big enough for a channel, but you want to loop in another team member so that they can add their expertise and insight.
-You can simply loop them into your existing DM, with the option to share message history and get them up to speed with the context that they need.
+Let’s say you’re working with someone on a project in a direct message; the scope isn’t big enough for a channel, but you want to loop in another team member so they can add their expertise and insight.
+You can simply loop them into your existing DM with the option to share message history and get them up to speed with the context they need.
 Bring in the right people at the right time, without skipping a beat.

 At the time of publication, this feature has been partially rolled out.
 We expect to roll out the feature more broadly in the coming weeks.